- Doctors & Departments

 Inflammatory bowel disease (IBD) has emerged as one of the most significant chronic conditions affecting the pediatric population.
 A causal force in malnutrition, growth failure, pubertal delay and more, IBD also impacts the psychosocial health of children and young adults at a critical point of development.

-Children’s Hospital Colorado established the Pediatric Inflammatory Bowel Disease Center to integrate new IBD research and treatments as rapidly as possible.
+Children’s Colorado established the Pediatric Inflammatory Bowel Disease Center to integrate new IBD research and treatments as rapidly as possible.
 The multidisciplinary IBD center combines pediatric IBD specialists, nurses, dietitians, psychologists and social workers with a dedicated investigative team developing safe and more effective treatments.